138: MONTICELLO – AN AMERICAN CHATEAU

 It was nearly 5:00pm when we made it back to the parking area and to our vehicle.
 The weather had been hot all day and my two companions were exhausted.
 As Tom and Bob sat in the vehicle’s air conditioning, Mongo made reservations at the Best Western Executive hotel that was located about 10 miles from Tuckahoe near Dumbarton, Virginia; a suburb of Richmond.

 Once my travel mates had their stuff transported from the Rogue to our hotel room, they decided to venture out to a nearby Chinese eatery.
 But when Tom and Bob arrived at the China Wok that was located roughly five miles from the hotel, they immediately changed their minds when indoor seating was unavailable due to COVID protocols.
-When my friends mentioned to the owner they needed a place to dine inside, the friendly Asian-American quickly pointed the three of us in the direction of a place he thought they would enjoy – the World of Beer Bar and Kitchen.
+When my friends mentioned to the owner they needed a place to dine inside, the friendly Asian American quickly pointed the three of us in the direction of a place he thought they would enjoy – the World of Beer Bar and Kitchen.
 And he was right – Tom and Bob had a table on the WOB’s outdoor patio and each enjoyed an amazing meal.
 What I thought was funny was neither guy drank a beer in the World of Beer; and I think their server Micailah found that interesting as well – although she didn’t harass them.
 When my mind centered on Tom’s beverage choice, while I stood silently inside the camera case, I thought maybe photographer should dine at the World of Diet Coke instead!

 The World of Beer, located near the Richmond suburb of Barrington, was where Tom and Bob had dinner on May 17th.
 One menu item they did not indulge in was: You guessed it – beer!

 The three of us returned to the hotel room at roughly 7:45pm where my friends relaxed for a couple of hours before the lights went out.
 I stood at my usual spot near the television where I couldn’t help but think of Monticello and my time inside that sublime mansion.
-After an hour or so, my thoughts turned to John Tyler’s Sherwood Forest Plantation that we were scheduled to tour the following day.
+After an hour or so, my thoughts turned to John Tyler’s Sherwood Forest Plantation where we were scheduled to tour the following day.
 In 2019, the three of us walked the grounds, but we never made it inside the house – mainly because Tom was denied permission to take interior photographs.
 But again, what a difference two years can make.
 On April 19th, when my photographer reached out to the caretakers of the historic Tyler mansion, Tom was flabbergasted when Annique Dunning granted him permission to capture an image of me posing in a single room of the house – and we had our choice of rooms, which was even more incredible.
 Throughout the rest of the night, I had wondered which room Tom would choose.
 In my mind, it didn’t matter; although I was somewhat concerned about The Grey Lady – which was the name of the “resident ghost” of Sherwood Forest.
 Would my photographer place me on the staircase where the infamous ghost had been seen in the past?
 I certainly had hoped not!

 , , , , , , , , , , ,